Hamilton County Genealogical Society

 Records and Resources for Germans in Hamilton County

-German immigration to Hamilton County
+German Immigration to Hamilton County

 Mass immigration began in the 1830s, but the biggest wave of German immigration to Cincinnati occurred in the 1880s.
 In 1890, 57 percent of the total population of nearly three hundred thousand was either born in Germany or had German parents.
 Further waves of German immigration took place in the 1930s (particularly German Jewish immigrants) and after World War II.
 At the turn of the twenty-first century, approximately half of Cincinnati's population was of German descent.